-The Company has had a Conflicts of Interest Policy, Business Ethics Policy and Use of Undisclosed Information Statement ("Code of Ethics") for over thirty years.
-We require all Company employees to conduct their work in a legal and ethical manner.
-The Code of Ethics, which can be viewed on the Company's website at www.hubbell.com, applies to all Directors and Officers of the Company and is the Company's "code of ethics" within the meaning of Section 406 of the Sarbanes-Oxley Act of 2002 and the rules promulgated thereunder.
+The Company has had a Conflicts of Interest Policy, Business Ethics Policy and Use of Undisclosed Information Statement ("Code of Ethics") for over thirty years the most recent version of which is dated October 20, 2005.
+The Company requires all of its employees to conduct their work in a legal and ethical manner.
+The Code of Ethics, which can be viewed on the Company's website at www.hubbell.com, applies to all Directors and officers of the Company and is the Company's "code of ethics" within the meaning of Section 406 of the Sarbanes-Oxley Act of 2002 and the rules promulgated thereunder.
 Any waivers of the Code of Ethics as to Directors and executive officers may be made only by the Company's Board of Directors or an appropriate committee of the Board of Directors and any such waivers will be promptly disclosed to the Company's shareholders through the Company's website.
 A copy of the Code of Ethics is also available free of charge to any shareholder who submits a written request to the Secretary of the Company.